A quick summary:

 Include Heka in your new staff wellbeing policy

 Heka is an employee wellbeing platform designed to put personalisation back into workplace wellbeing.
 For too long, we’ve seen employee benefits and wellbeing initiatives working against employees, rather than for employees.

-That’s exactly the issue our employee wellbeing platform counteracts.
-Through more than a thousand wellbeing experiences, products and services, and across fifty or more categories, employees are empowered to make wellbeing there’s again.
+Through more than a thousand wellbeing experiences, products and services, and across fifty or more categories, employees are empowered to take control of their wellbeing with Heka.